-200. Only members have the right to vote in the decisions of the National Council.

-- 201. A member is entitled to one vote per proposal and the right to vote shall not be exercised by proxy. - 202.
+- 200. Only members have the right to vote in the decisions of the National Council. - 201.
+A member is entitled to one vote per proposal and the right to vote shall not be exercised by proxy. - 202.
 When a debate has formally concluded, the Chairperson shall present a summary of the proposals.
 If an objection is offered to the summary and the Chairperson considers the objection justified, he/she shall rectify the summary. - 203.
 If there are several proposals for the decision, one shall be presented for voting against another, until all of the proposals have been thus voted upon. - 204.
 Every Bill introduced in the National Council shall be voted upon through the electronic voting machine or through voting slips.
-However, clauses or sections of a Bill may be voted upon through show of hands. - 205.
-A Bill shall be passed by the National Council by a simple majority of the total number of members.
+However, clauses or sections of a Bill may be voted upon through show of hands.

+- 205. A Bill shall be passed by the National Council by a simple majority of the total number of members.
 Since the total Members of the National Council is twenty five, a Bill shall pass if a minimum of thirteen members vote in its favour.
-In other words, even though all the twenty five members may not be present when the vote is cast, a Bill shall still require atleast thirteen 'Yes' votes to pass. - 206.
-If there is no consensus on a section or an article of a Bill, it will require atleast thirteen 'Yes' votes to pass it.
-If it is not possible to obtain thirteen 'Yes' votes, a committee consisting of members who voted in favour and against the section or article will be formed to resolve differences.
-This will prevent the Bill from being blocked by those who supported the section or article when the National Council votes on the Bill at the end of the deliberation.
+In other words, even though all the twenty five members may not be present when the vote is cast, a Bill shall still require atleast thirteen 'Yes' votes to pass. - 205A.
+Whenever a vote is called in the National Council, the Chairperson shall operate a switch at his/her table, which causes the bells of the House to ring at designated points in order to summon the members to the House. - 206.
+A section or an article of a Bill shall be passed by a simple majority of those present and voting through a show of hands.
+In case of a tie, the Chairperson may cast a deciding vote or refer it to a Committee consisting of members who voted in favour and against the section or article to resolve differences and re-formulate the section in a manner that is acceptable to all members. - 207.
+The Chairperson presiding over the proceedings of the National Council shall not vote in the first instance, but he/she: - a) shall cast a deciding vote when there is an equality of votes; and - b) may cast a deliberative vote when a question must be decided with a supporting vote of at least two-thirds of the Members of the National Council.

-- 207. The Chairperson presiding over the proceedings of the National Council shall not vote in the first instance, but he/she: - a) shall cast a deciding vote when there is an equality of votes; and - b) may cast a deliberative vote when a question must be decided with a supporting vote of at least two-thirds of the Members of the National Council. - 208.
-Pressing the 'abstain' button on the voting machine tantamount to a spoilt vote.
+- 208. Pressing the 'abstain' button on the voting machine tantamount to a spoilt vote.
 The 'abstain' votes shall not be clubbed with either 'Yes' or 'No' votes. - 209.
 The 'abstain' vote will only register the presence of the member when the vote is cast.
 The presence of the member thus registered will be counted to determine the quorum of the house.
 The 'abstain' vote has no other purpose.